NFL: 10 Teams That May Never Win a Super Bowl

 9. Cincinnati Bengals

 Cincinnati has made two Super Bowl appearances through the years.
 But sadly, we just don’t see them returning to the big game anytime soon.
 The Bengals are currently at a crossroads as a franchise.
 In our eyes, they already peaked with their current core nucleus of players (Andy Dalton, A.J.
 Green, and others).
-With the roster attrition they went through this offseason, we believe they’ll take a step back in 2017.
+With the roster attrition they went through this offseason, we believe they’ll take a step back.

 Realistically, Cincy likely has about a five-year window to compete for a championship (we don’t see it happening) with Dalton under center, before they have to start over on yet another rebuilding project.